LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MEM_NULL* if the ARKStep memory was ``NULL``
       * *ARKLS_ILL_INPUT* if the attached linear solver is not matrix-based

+   **Notes:**
-   **Notes:** Linear solution scaling is enabled by default when a matrix-based linear solver is attached.
+      Linear solution scaling is enabled by default when a matrix-based linear solver is attached.

-.. _Usage.ARKStep.ARKLsInputs.MatrixFree:
+.. _ARKODE.Usage.ARKStep.ARKLsInputs.MatrixFree:

 Optional inputs for matrix-free ``SUNLinearSolver`` modules
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""